Fingers (game): Setup and common rules

 Fingers starts by a participant offering his empty or almost-empty pint glass, pitcher, or other vessel to be used as "the cup."
-Popular in circles where the game us called "Scoff", the game starts with someone yelling "Scoff!" followed by players assembling around the cup.
+Popular in circles where the game is called "Scoff", the game starts with someone yelling "Scoff!" followed by players assembling around the cup.
 Each player pours a small amount of their own beverage into "the cup".

 The game progresses in a series of turns with the first turn going to the game participant who suggested playing the game.
 Each turn starts with all players putting one finger on the rim of the cup.
 When all fingers are on the rim, the player whose turn it is announces, "three - two - one" followed by a number.
 The number is the player's guess at how many fingers will remain on the cup.
 All participating players, including the player whose turn it is, have the option to keep their finger on the cup or to remove it from the cup after the "three - two - one" count.
 A correct guess eliminates the player from the game (a win), an incorrect guess keeps the player active in the game.

 The game progresses clockwise as each player takes their turn.
 The game ends when only one person remains- the loser.
 The loser must drink the contents of the cup.
 If the game is played again, a second round, the loser is the first to start the game.